ClassicPress/classicpress-template-develop/README.md

-# VVV Custom site template (WP Core develop)
+# ClassicPress core development

-For when you just need a dev site running wordpress develop.
-Great for contributor days, Trac tickets, etc
+For when you just need a dev site running classicpress development version.

-For general WP work such as theme building or plugin development, use the normal site template instead

 ## Overview

-This template will allow you to create a WordPress core dev environment running wordpress trunk using only `vvv-custom.yml`.
+This template will allow you to create a ClassicPress core dev environment running wordpress trunk using only `vvv-custom.yml`.

 The supported environments are: